LiveHelperChat/doc/docs/development/rest-api.md

 > 'lhrestapi','use_direct_logins'

+Authentication requires username and password (Basic Authentication method).
+If you are using `Rest API` keys.
+Username is a username of the account under which API key is created.

+If you are using direct logins username is the account username and password is your account password.

 ## Where this module can be used?

 this module can be used for custom status widget generation.
 Integration LHC with other applicatios.
 Writing custom UI from scratch